kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/README.md

 To test the system’s performance, path planning efficiency, object detection accuracy, and obstacle avoidance effectiveness will be analysed.
 This will be done by conducting multiple trials on the hardware using different algorithms to arrive at the most efficient one.

-* Having the bot move in a straight line with obstacles placed along the path. (static and then, dynamic added)
+* Having the bot move in a straight line with static obstacles placed along the path.
 * Given a global path, the bot should be able to avoid any stationary obstacle while sticking to the path.
 * Dynamic obstacles.